Mikhail Tukhachevsky: Fall and death

 On November 20, 1935, Tukhachevsky was made a Marshal of the Soviet Union when he was 42.
-In January 1936, Tukhachevsky visited the United Kingdom, France, and Germany.
+In January 1936, Tukhachevsky visited the United Kingdom, France and Germany.

-Just before his arrest, Tukhachevsky was relieved of duty as assistant to Marshal Voroshilov and appointed military commander of the Volga Military District.
+Just before his arrest, Tukhachevsky was relieved of duty as assistant to Marshal Voroshilov and was appointed military commander of the Volga Military District.
 Shortly after departing to take up his new command, he was secretly arrested on May 22, 1937, and brought back to Moscow in a prison van.

 Tukhachevsky's interrogation and torture were directly supervised by NKVD Chief Nikolai Yezhov.
 Stalin instructed Yezhov, "See for yourself, but Tukhachevsky should be forced to tell everything....
-It's impossible he acted alone."
+It's impossible he acted alone".

-According to Montefiore, a few days later, as Yezhov buzzed in and out of Stalin's office, a broken Tukhachevsky confessed that Avel Yenukidze had recruited him in 1928 and that he was a German agent cooperating with Nikolai Bukharin to seize power.
+According to Montefiore, a few days later, as Yezhov buzzed in and out of Stalin's office, a broken Tukhachevsky confessed that Avel Yenukidze had recruited him in 1928 and that he was a German agent co-operating with Nikolai Bukharin to seize power.
 Tukhachevsky's confession, which survives in the archives, is dappled with a brown spray that was later found to be blood-spattered by a body in motion.

-Stalin commented, "It's incredible, but it's a fact, they admit it."
+Stalin commented, "It's incredible, but it's a fact, they admit it".

-On June 11, 1937, the Soviet Supreme Court convened a special military tribunal to try Tukhachevsky and eight generals for treason.
-The trial was dubbed the Case of Trotskyist Anti-Soviet Military Organization.
-Upon hearing the accusations, Tukhachevsky was heard to say, "I feel I'm dreaming."
+On June 11, 1937, the Supreme Court of the Soviet Union convened a special military tribunal to try Tukhachevsky and eight generals for treason.
+The trial was dubbed the Case of the Trotskyist Anti-Soviet Military Organization.
+Upon hearing the accusations, Tukhachevsky was heard to say, "I feel I'm dreaming".
 Most of the judges were also terrified.
-One was heard to comment, "Tomorrow I'll be put in the same place."
+One was heard to comment, "Tomorrow I'll be put in the same place".

 At 11:35 that night, all of the defendants were declared guilty and sentenced to death.
-Stalin, who was awaiting the verdict with Yezhov, Molotov and Lazar Kaganovich did not even examine the transcripts.
-He simply said, "Agreed."
+Stalin, who was awaiting the verdict with Yezhov, Molotov and Lazar Kaganovich, did not even examine the transcripts.
+He simply said, "Agreed".

-Within the hour, Tukhachevsky was summoned from his cell by NKVD captain Vasily Blokhin.
+Within the hour, Tukhachevsky was summoned from his cell by NKVD Captain Vasily Blokhin.
 As Yezhov watched, the former Marshal was shot once in the back of the head.

 Immediately afterward, Yezhov was summoned into Stalin's presence.
 Stalin asked, "What were Tukhachevsky's last words?"
 Yezhov responded, "The snake said he was dedicated to the Motherland and Comrade Stalin.
 He asked for clemency.
-But it was obvious that he was not being straight, he hadn't laid down his arms."
+But it was obvious that he was not being straight, he hadn't laid down his arms".